red-devils-ada/data_stroy/index.md

 <iframe src="{{ site.baseurl }}/images/graphs/corrected_emissions_bel_swiss.html" frameborder="0" allowfullscreen="false" style='width:100%; height:600px' scrolling="no"></iframe>

-We clearly see that this has a huge influence on the emission.
+We easily see that this has a huge influence on the emission.
+The corrected values are almost double the previous results.
+It is clear that one needs to take into account the emissions of import and export to get a good understanding of food emissions.

 ### Correcting for transportation

-* (piechart with proportion of agricultural products brought by each transpot mode)
+More than just the CO2 of imported goods, transport also has an influence on the emission.
+In this section, we will calculate the emissions due to import transportation of all European Countries, and see how this influences our results.

+The four most common ways of transporting food are by plane (air), truck (road), train (rail) or boat (sea).
+Below, the respective emissions per km\*ton of imported goods is given.

 * <iframe src="{{ site.baseurl }}/images/graphs/transport_mode.html" frameborder="0" allowfullscreen="false" style='width:100%; height:600px' scrolling="no"></iframe>

-* (bar chart about emissions intesinties of different mode of transport)
+Air transport emits 690 grams of CO2eq per km\*ton, more than 9 times the emission of road and almost 50 times that of road and rail[TODO REFERENCE!!!].

 ### The Extended Carbon Footprint of Belgium's food